The position of care manager is a front-line leadership role within a residential care setting

 For a different perspective in social care management, you could move between frontline operational roles into strategic roles such as commissioning posts with local authorities and NHS trusts.

-The independent regulator for health and social care in England, the Care Quality Commission (CQC), recruits inspectors and inspection managers to inspect social care provisions.
+The independent regulator for health and social care in England, the CQC, recruits inspectors and inspection managers to inspect social care provisions.
 As an experienced care manager, you could use your knowledge to help ensure that provisions are meeting required standards of quality and care.

 If you've got a background in social work or nursing, you may be able to move back into management roles within those areas.